gahljust/RHRS-LHRS-motion-control-GUI/RHRSnewgui/README.txt

 Motor 4  second A_T detector y-axis

 The code for the velmex motors can be found in the VXM_interface_bare.cpp file.
-See the vxm_user_man.pdf for more information on wiring or coding for the welmex motors.
+See the vxm_user_man.pdf for more information on wiring or coding for the velmex motors.

 CAMERA: